Patience, persistence and perspiration make an unbeatable combination for success. Napoleon Hill

 We believe Business Studies and education is about allowing students to explore and understand what happens in society today in the world of commerce.
 We encourage students to explore enterprise and the business world through dynamic and innovative teaching methods.

 What you can expect studying Business at Tarporley High School and Sixth Form College

-This course is designed for students who wish to explore the concept of businesses in real life situations.
-The course encourages a practical approach to businesses in society and allows students to develop their understanding of the role of the entrepreneur in society.
+This course is designed for students who wish to explore the conecept of business in real life situations.
+The course encourages a practical approach to business in society and allows students to develop their understanding of the role of the entrepreneur in society.
 Business Studies allows students to investigate the procedure involved in setting up their own business in any context.
-The subject also enables students to develop their understanding of an organisation which many find assists with their transition into employment.
-In Year 13, students investigate the concept of Business strategy and the factors affecting a Business, both internally and externally.
+The subject allows students to develop their understanding of an organisation which many finds assists with their transition into employment.
+In Year 13 students investigate the concept of Business strategy and the factors affecting a business, both internally and externally.

 Key Stage 4 – GCSE Curriculum

 At KS4, all the cohort currently study the EDEXCEL GCSE Business Studies course.
 This course covers a wide range of Business concepts including types of businesses, finance, marketing, human resource management and the wider world affecting Business Studies.